braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 ## Change "empty feed" language

-When a user does not qualify for any Content Cards, an "empty feed" error message is displayed.
+When a user does not qualify for any Content Cards, the SDK displays an "empty feed" error message stating: "We have no updates.
+Please check again later."

 You can configure what is displayed in this empty feed message.